Let’s Move to Coastal Maine 1920’ish

 Grateful to be an Only Child

-Upon returning to Maine, she visited a doctor, who gave her the news that she was 6 months pregnant and she would deliver me at the age of 41 years old and my father at the age of 45.
-Which was kind of a big deal back then… The Coastal Maine heritage would live on.
+Upon returning to Maine, she visited a doctor, who gave her the news that she was six months pregnant and she would deliver me at the age of 41 years old and my father at the age of 45.
+Which was a big deal back then… The Coastal Maine heritage would live on.

 Family Loss